-Lift Firth Park has a published admission number (PAN) of 240 for entry into Year 7.
-The school will accordingly admit 240 pupils to Year 7 if sufficient applications are received.
-All applicants will be admitted if 240 or fewer apply.
+Greenwood Academy has a published admission number (PAN) of 180 for entry into Year 7.
+The school will accordingly admit at least 180 pupils to Year 7 if sufficient applications are received.
+All applications will be admitted if 180 or fewer apply.

-If there are more than 240 applications, and the school is oversubscribed, then after applicants with an Education, Health and Care (EHC) plan which names the school have been admitted, priority for any remaining places will be given to those children who meet the oversubscription criteria set out in the priority order below.
+If there are more than 180 applications, so that the school is oversubscribed, then after applicants with an Education, Health and Care (EHC) plan which names the school have been admitted, priority for any remaining places will be given to those children who meet the oversubscription criteria set out below.

-Oversubscription criteria
+Oversubscription Criteria

-- 1. Looked after children and previously looked after children. - 2.
-Children resident in the catchment area with a sibling (brother or sister) who will still be on roll at the school at the time of admission. - 3.
-Children resident in the catchment area. - 4.
-Children with a sibling (brother or sister) who will still be on roll at the school at the time of admission. - 5.
-Children attending one of the following feeder schools: Hatfield Primary Academy, Beck Primary School and Hartley Brook Primary School and Hucklow Primary School. - 6.
+- 1. Looked after children and previously looked after children (please see definitions below). - 2.
+Children with a sibling (brother or sister) who will still be on roll at the school at the time of admission. - 3.
 Distance children resident closest to the school.